Decision-Making in Autonomous Teams: A Step-By-Step Guide

-One of the most difficult aspects of a leadership role is striking a balance between giving direction and encouraging teams to make decisions for themselves.
-While experience may suggest that a particular solution is likely to be the most effective, it’s unlikely to be successful unless the team commits to it.
-There’s also a chance that better solutions exist, and given the right environment, teams will often discover these themselves.
-Building that environment and providing their team with just enough direction is where a tech lead really adds value.
+One of the most difficult aspects of a leader’s role is striking the right balance between giving direction and encouraging teams to make decisions independently.
+While experience may suggest that a particular approach is likely to be the most effective, it’s unlikely to be successful unless the team commits to it.
+There’s also a chance that better solutions exist, and given the right environment, teams will often discover these for themselves.
+Building that environment and providing their teams with just enough direction is where a leader really adds value.

-Let the team decide is a deceptively simple mantra: Without suitable direction, decision-making sessions can become chaotic, sometimes even adversarial, affairs.
+Let the team decide is a deceptively simple mantra: without suitable direction, decision-making sessions can become chaotic, sometimes even adversarial, affairs.
 This presents more confident participants with an unfair advantage, and ultimately the decisions themselves suffer.
-One of the reasons that teams struggle to reach agreement is that by simply championing different approaches, there is too much left open to ambiguity: the problem being addressed, the criteria against which potential solutions should be assessed, as well as the specifics of the solutions themselves.
+One of the reasons that teams struggle to reach agreement is that by simply championing different approaches, too much is left open to ambiguity: the problem being addressed, the criteria against which potential solutions should be assessed, as well as specifics of the solutions themselves.
 If participants have already invested their time and effort in devising these solutions, reaching consensus becomes even harder.

 So what can we do about it?

 Just as in mathematics it is only necessary to follow each step of a theorem’s proof in order to be convinced of its validity, consensus on technical decisions too can be achieved incrementally.
 The following steps can help break down the decision-making process, building the team’s consensus along the way:

 Step 1: Agree on the problem and set expectations

 Ensure that the team shares a common understanding of the problem, and explain what steps will be used to reach a decision.
 Acknowledge that the eventual decision may not be everyone’s personal favourite, but it does represent the team’s consensus and we’ll commit to working with it once it’s been established.